avobmat/general/README.md

 5. Export (textual) data from Zotero (OPTIONAL)
     - To use your Zotero collections, right-click on a collection and select “Export Collection…”.
     - Export in CSV or RDF (metadata and texts) format.
-You can then adapt the exported file to AVOBMAT.
+    - AVOBMAT supports Zotero’s metadata fields, so you do not need to modify the exported CSV or RDF files.

 6. Bundle your files for upload
     - If you are analyzing only metadata: just upload your CSV file.